Lipid control of ion channel gating

 Single molecule FRET

-To begin to bridge single molecule function (i.e. single channel currents) and single molecule structure (by high resolution crystallography or cryo-EM approaches) we have developed smFRET to measure intra-molecular distances in real time, in membrane embedded ion channels.
+To bridge single molecule function (i.e. single channel currents) and single molecule structure (by high resolution crystallography or cryo-EM approaches) we have developed smFRET to measure intra-molecular distances in real time, in membrane embedded ion channels.

 Vascular consequences of KATP gain-of-function